-Japanese Meiji Bowl with Woven Silver Overlay, Delft Blue Pottey, and More
+Japanese Meiji Bowl with Woven Silver Overlay and More

 Sometimes a trip to the 2nd hand store can be so surprising, as the things you find can turn out to be far more interesting than you first thought.
 Such was the case of the lovely Japanese piece below.
 I thought it was just so beautiful and different that I thought it worth buying.
 I am always attracted to the different or unique and I thought this piece was all of that and more.